Business Identity TheftSeptember 28, 2016

 It is hard to convince someone who is going to serve time in prison that there are options that could save their loved ones a real psychological beating.

-Michael Barker & Partners, a forensic investigations firm specialising in corporate crime.
+• Barker is the founder and director of Michael Barker & Partners, a forensic investigations firm specialising in corporate crime